Sell a Business

 - Target buyers, likely deal structures and terms

-- Potential roadblocks to a sale
+- Marketability issues and potential roadblocks to a sale

 - Go-to-market preparation